 Call (864) 582-6375 to confirm availability and to establish service.

-Spartanburg Water draws water from these sources:
+Spartanburg Water is supplied with water from the following sources:

 Lake William C. Bowen, Municipal Reservoir #1, Lake H. Taylor Blalock, Hogback Creek and Vaughn's Creek.